Roger Melen: Further contributions

-Dr. Melen served as Vice President of R&D for Canon Research Center of America from its inception in 1990 until 2001.
+Melen served as Vice President of R&D for Canon Research Center of America from its inception in 1990 until 2001.
 During this time he developed image processing technology for document imaging, stereographic photography, and radiographic imaging.

-In 2001 Melen joined Toyota InfoTechnology Center, U.S.A. as Senior Advisor.
+In 2001, Melen joined Toyota InfoTechnology Center, U.S.A. as Senior Advisor.
 At Toyota he has focused on developing technology for vehicular information systems in support of vehicle safety and efficiency.

 Recognition

-Dr. Melen served as Editor of Charge-Coupled Devices: Technology and Applications published by the IEEE Press.
+Melen served as Editor of Charge-Coupled Devices: Technology and Applications published by the IEEE Press.
 He is also co-author of two other technical books: Understanding IC Operational Amplifiers, and Understanding CMOS Integrated Circuits.
 His role as a pioneer in the microcomputer industry has been recognized in numerous books, and by his appearance in the 1996 PBS documentary, The Triumph of the Nerds: The Rise of Accidental Empires.
-Dr. Melen has been awarded 50 patents by the U.S. Patent Office.
+Dr. Melen has been awarded 70 patents by the U.S. Patent Office.